FelipeDrummond/nlp_interpretability_overfit/README.md

 ---

-**Note**: This project is specifically designed for Apple Silicon MacBooks.
-For other hardware configurations, modifications to the device management and memory optimization may be required.
+**Note**: This project supports NVIDIA GPUs with CUDA, Apple Silicon with MPS, and CPU.
+Device detection is automatic.